jydiw/data-science-examples/README.md

-# data-science-examples
+# Data Science Examples

-basic examples of various data science techniques
+This repo will contain some basic examples of common data techniques.